tristinrybak/tristinrybak/README.md

 >I'm a third-year software engineering major at the University of Central Missouri.

+>Targeting an Internship or Entry Level Position with JAVA influence.

+>Consider me Crypto fascinated.

 >Full stack developer in the making.

 >Ask me about my issue with cereal.